ajaysureshsj/enigma-quest/README.md

 Welcome to Enigma Quest, an open-source online platform for practicing GATE (Graduate Aptitude Test in Engineering) multiple-choice questions (MCQs).
 This project is being developed as part of [FOSS Night](https://github.com/fosscell), an event organized by the FOSS (Free and Open Source Software) Club at NIT Calicut.

-## About

-Enigma Quest aims to provide a user-friendly platform where GATE aspirants can practice MCQs based on subjects and difficulty levels.
-Users can create individual profiles, track their progress, and compete on a leaderboard.

 ## Features

 - User authentication and profiles